MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Search/New-MgExternalConnectionGroupMember.md

 New-MgExternalConnectionGroupMember -ExternalConnectionId $externalConnectionId -ExternalGroupId $externalGroupId -BodyParameter $params

 ```
+This example shows how to use the New-MgExternalConnectionGroupMember Cmdlet.

+To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ### Example 2: Add an Azure Active Directory group as a member
 ```powershell
 Import-Module Microsoft.Graph.Search